-I had a mixed career, as an RAF technician, community theatre involvement, then pastoral work in the Church of England.
-I worked in an AIDS charity in the 1980s and this led to contact with Franciscans, and eventually life as a friar in the Society of Saint Francis (SSF).
+I had a mixed career, as an RAF technician, then community theatre writer, and involvement in pastoral work in the church led to contact with Franciscans, and eventually life as a friar.

-In Liverpool I worked in a pastoral support role in a poor inner-city parish and then a year in silence in Glasshampton monastery was my introduction to a more contemplative kind of life.
-I went to France in 1992 and was received into the Catholic Church in the Communauté des Béatitudes where I lived in the Abbaye Saint Martin du Canigou perched high on a mountain in the Pyrenees: a time to continue exploring contemplative life.
+In Liverpool I worked in a pastoral support role in a poor inner-city parish, and then a year in silence in Glasshampton monastery was my introduction to a more contemplative kind of life.
+I went to France in 1992 lived in the Communauté des Béatitudes in the 12th century Abbaye Saint Martin du Canigou perched high on a mountain in the Pyrenees.

 Social work and teaching

-I enrolled on a postgraduate social work course in Canterbury, trying again to strike a balance of Contemplation in a World of Action (in the words of Thomas Merton who was a great influence.)
-A placement in elderly care with Kent Social Services taught me all I needed to know about the immense bureaucracy of statutory social work.
+I later enrolled in a postgraduate social work course in Canterbury, trying again to strike a balance of Contemplation in a World of Action (in the words of Thomas Merton who was a great influence.)
+This taught me all I needed to know about the immense bureaucracy of statutory social work.
 It was not the kind of engagement with people that I sought!